Survival conditions for an IT person

 The main reason for the backlog, oddly enough,lies in the ignorance of English.
 The average IT pros can read professional literature at best.
 In a sense, this makes us consumers.
 It is unlikely that someone will pay attention to the development of Russian specialists, if they are performed only in Russian.
 Most likely, the world simply will not know about it.

-On the other hand, I know many Russianservice companies to western customers.
-This suggests that our specialists have quite a level of training, and the cost of such services is lower than if a foreign performer had done the same thing.
+On the other hand, I know many Russiancompanies providing services to Western customers.
+This suggests that our specialists are well trained, and the cost of such services is lower than if a foreign contractor did the same thing.

 At some point in time it became apparent thatMy qualification exceeds the requirements in the local market, and the only thing that remains in this case is to work for foreign customers.
 But in this mode it is inconvenient to work, at least because of the difference in time zones, so you are already thinking about moving.
 Of course, you can work on domestic customers, but in this case, the income will be lower than you can have in Western countries.

-- In Russia, the transition to container solutions, cloud infrastructures, and ready-made business solutions (FaaS solutions) is speeding up.
+— In Russia, the transition to container solutions, cloud infrastructures, and ready-made business solutions (FaaS solutions) is accelerating.
 What will happen next?

 - The trend of recent years - the adaptation of oldapplications and the development of new with a focus on container insulation.
 In addition to ease of management and scaling, this approach provides significant flexibility for debugging, testing and deployment, taking into account the full automation of all processes.
 I am sure that this trend will continue to develop.
 This is beneficial for the companies themselves, since the conditions for human error are becoming less and less, and the time from development to launch in production is significantly reduced.
 Companies will continue to strive to increase the automation of IT processes.